hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 ## Encrypted keysets in cloud secret manager

 The most secure mode.
-Keysets are stored encrypted in a cloud secret manager, and a separate cloud KMS key encryption key is required to decrypt them at runtime.
+This setup stores keysets encrypted in a cloud secret manager, and a separate cloud KMS key encryption key decrypts them at runtime.

 !!! question "When to use?"
-    **Production environments requiring maximum keyset protection.** An attacker who gains access to the secret manager secrets still cannot make use of any of the keysets without having access to the KEK in the KMS.
+    **Production environments requiring strong keyset protection.** An attacker who gains access to the secret manager secrets still cannot make use of any of the keysets without having access to the KEK in the KMS.

 **Requires:** `key_source=KMS_ENCRYPTED`, depends on `kms_type`,`kms_config`, `kek_type`, `kek_uri`, and `kek_config`.
 When using a cloud secret manager `cipher_data_keys` can be deliberately set to the empty JSON array `[]`.